Further results on Hendry's Conjecture: Introduction

 \section{Introduction}

 All graphs considered here are simple, finite, connected, and undirected.
 A {\em Hamiltonian cycle} is a cycle of a graph that contains every vertex; a graph that contains a Hamiltonian cycle is called {\em Hamiltonian}.
 A graph $G$ on $n$ vertices is {\em pancyclic} if $G$ contains a cycle of length $m$ for every integer $3 \leq m \leq n$.
-A graph $G$ is {\em cycle extendible} if, for every non-Hamiltonian cycle $C$, there exists a cycle $C'$ such that $V(C) \subset V(C')$ and $|V(C')| = |V(C)| + 1$ (we say that $C$ {\em extends} to $C'$).
-If, in addition, every vertex of $G$ is contained in a triangle, then $G$ is {\em fully cycle extendible}.\blfootnote{ Email: \url{manuel.lafond@usherbrooke.ca}, \url{seamone@iro.umontreal.ca}, \url{rezvan.sherkati@mail.mcgill.ca}}
+A graph $G$ is {\em cycle extendable} if, for every non-Hamiltonian cycle $C$, there exists a cycle $C'$ such that $V(C) \subset V(C')$ and $|V(C')| = |V(C)| + 1$ (we say that $C$ {\em extends} to $C'$).
+If, in addition, every vertex of $G$ is contained in a triangle, then $G$ is {\em fully cycle extendable}.

-A graph is {\em chordal} if it contains no induced cycles of length $4$ or greater.
+A graph $H$ is an \emph{induced subgraph} of $G$ if $H$ can be obtained from $G$ by deleting vertices and all edges incident to these vertices.
+The remaining vertices are said to induce $H$.
+If no induced subgraph of $G$ is isomorphic to $H$, $G$ is said to be \textit{$H$-free}.
+A graph is {\em chordal} if it is $C_k$-free for every integer $k \geq 4$; that is, every cycle of length $4$ or greater has a chord.
 A graph is {\em strongly chordal} if it is chordal and every even cycle of length at least $6$ has a chord that connects vertices at an odd distance from one another along the cycle.